1trickPwnyta/quick-phrase/README.md

 26. Allow null for submitter column in unapproved_tag table.
 27. Allow null for category_id column in unapproved_tag table.
 28. Remove show_submitted_by column from usage_settings table.
+29. Copy starterPhrases.Example.js and name it starterPhrases.js.
+Configure the starter items in the file.